- Draft Nature Conservation (Wildlife) Regulations 2021

-The Wildlife Regulations are made under the Nature Conservation Act 2002
+It is a legal requirement that the Regulations made under the authority of the Nature Conservation Act 2002

-.
-They regulate the taking, possession and trading of wildlife and wildlife products, hunting, wildlife exhibition and display, and deer farming.
-There are three Wildlife Regulations, which, by law, are due to expire on 30 November 2021 (was 30 November 2020)*:
+There are three sets of Regulations, which are due to expire on 30 November 2021 (was 30 November 2020)*

-This review provides an important opportunity for us to review the workings of the current regulations, explore options for improvements, as well as to consider the scope for accommodating any emerging or future regulatory needs.
+The remaking of the Regulations has provided an important opportunity to review the workings of the current regulations, explore options for improvements, and consider the scope for accommodating any emerging or future regulatory needs.

 What is happening now?